 - The thesis must demonstrate a critical capacity for directed research in a variety of historical sources and an ability to interpret factual details.
-The thesis should also include a clear statement of its significance or where it fits in the relevant historiography. - The thesis should constitute a properly documented and stylistically acceptable report of the completed research. - The text of the thesis should range from 7,500 to 10,000 words, including footnotes.

-- The standard guide for matters of form and style is the most recent edition of Kate L. Turabian, A Manual for Writers of Term Papers, Theses and Dissertations. - A draft of the thesis should be delivered to the candidate's advisor at least one and one-half months before the projected defense. - Normally, advisors should return the thesis drafts within two to three weeks. - The student and advisor shall agree on a feasible set of revisions, which must be completed before delivery of thesis to rest of committee. - After having been approved by advisor, the revised thesis should be delivered to the rest of the advisory committee at least two weeks prior to the projected thesis defense. - The committee may require revisions that delay the defense.
+The thesis should also include a clear statement of its significance or where it fits in the relevant historiography. - The thesis should constitute a properly documented and stylistically acceptable report of the completed research. - The text of the thesis should range from 7,500 to 10,000 words, including footnotes, and not including bibliography. - The standard guide for matters of form and style is the most recent edition of Kate L. Turabian, A Manual for Writers of Term Papers, Theses and Dissertations. - The student should deliver a draft of the thesis to their advisor at least one and one-half months before the projected defense. - Normally, advisors should return the thesis drafts within two to three weeks. - The student and advisor shall agree on a feasible set of revisions, which the student must completed before delivery of the thesis to the rest of the committee. - After the student receives their advisor's approval of the thesis, they must deliver their revised thesis to the rest of the advisory committee at least two weeks prior to the projected thesis defense. - The committee may require revisions that delay the defense.